Frequently Asked Questions

 You will have access to telephones on-unit.
 Your family can call the nursing station and leave a message, and our staff will give you the message as soon as possible.
 Since we provide phone services, we do not allow personal cell phones or electronic devices on-unit.
 We recommend that patients write down phone numbers that they will need during their stay.
 We recommend you set up vacation voicemails to inform potential callers that you will be unable to answer their calls at this time.
 If you have any communication or technological concerns, your case manager will be happy to help you come up with a solution.

 This is a recommended program for families to engage in safe conversations and education experiences.
 Family Weekend is Friday afternoon to Sunday afternoon on site at The Aviary Residential program.
-Up to 2 family members may participate over the age of 18 years.
-We want to protect the safety of clients, families and visitors so the number and age of visitors and Family weekend participants are limited.
+Up to 2 family members over teh age fo 18 years may participate.
+We want to protect the safety of clients, families and visitors so the number and age of visitors and Family Weekend participants are limited.

 Is there a daily activity schedule?